launchdarkly/js-client-sdk/README.md

 * [TrueCar/react-launch-darkly](https://github.com/TrueCar/react-launch-darkly/): A set of component helpers to add support for LaunchDarkly to your React.js app
 * [yusinto/ld-redux](https://github.com/yusinto/ld-redux/): A library to integrate LaunchDarkly with React and Redux
 * [tdeekens/flopflip](https://github.com/tdeekens/flopflip): A flexible feature-toggling library that integrates with LaunchDarkly

+## Contributing

+We encourage pull-requests and other contributions from the community.
+We've also published an [SDK contributor's guide](http://docs.launchdarkly.com/docs/sdk-contributors-guide) that provides a detailed explanation of how our SDKs work.
+See [CONTRIBUTING](CONTRIBUTING.md) for more developer information about this project.

 ## About LaunchDarkly